slub/singlemarcrecord/README.md

 generates single record MARC files

-takes a given binary MARC records file (containing multiple MARC records) and splits it into single binary MARC records files, whereby the file name will be constructed with following pattern:
+takes a given binary MARC records file (containing multiple MARC records) and splits it into single binary MARC records files, whereby the file names will be constructed with following pattern:

-    [ID].marc
+    [ID].mrc

 whereby ID will be constructed of: